dipeshkumar/iBroughtGreen/README.md

 iBroughtGreen
 =============

-iBroughtGreen is an initiative that could make you able to spot any Tree globally and mark it with your own name tag.
+iBroughtGreen is an initiative that could make you able to spot any Tree globally and mark it with your own name tag online.

 Team Name: iSpotGreen
 Members:
 Ojesh Rimal (ojeshrimal@gmail.com)
-Saurav Sharma (saurav2049@hotmail.com)
 Dipesh Kumar  (dipesh009@gmail.com)